 CV with any gaps in training explained

-Medical school transcript
+Official medical school transcript

-Three letters of recommendation, including one from the program director or department chair of your present program
+Three recent letters of recommendation, including one from the program director or department chair of your present program

-Transcript of USMLE Steps 1, 2 and 3 or COMLEX Levels 1, 2 and 3
+Transcripts of examinations (USMLE Steps 1, 2 & 3; COMLEX Levels 1, 2 & 3)

 Valid ECFMG certificate (foreign medical school graduates)